The death of the notorious former Buea City Council Mayor, Patrick Ekema, has thrown his entire family into utter confusion.

 The source also posited that some CPDM members who saw Patrick Ekema as a potential rival are celebrating his demise, adding that many of them did not really see Mr. Ekema as a true and refined politician.

-He stressed that his political enemy saw him as a fish out of water and most of they held that he lacked the political finesse to address even the smallest political issues.
+He stressed that his political enemy saw him as a fish out of water and most of them held that he lacked the political finesse to address even the smallest political issues.

 Meanwhile, in Minnesota, the financial noose around Katherine’s neck is tightening.
 Patrick Ekema’s death simply implies that Katherine’s ATM is completely out of service.